 Cone Material for Speakers

-The cone material is also one of the most essential aspects in a speaker’s sound production.
+The cone material is also one of the most essential aspects of a speaker’s sound production.
 They’ve constructed everything from paper to metal throughout the years.
+This factor also affects the longevity of speakers.

 The perfect material will begin to vibrate and then halt dead in its tracks.
 However, one substance isn’t always superior to another.
 All-day, every day, a well-made paper cone will outperform a poorly created metal one.